Packaging

 Note how our package requires scipy and we decided to not pin the version here (see Version pinning for package creators).

 Now we have all the building blocks to test a local pip install.
-This is a good test before trying to upload a package to PyPI or test-PyPI (see PyPI (The Python Package Index) and (Ana)conda)
+This is a good test before trying to upload a package to PyPI or test-PyPI (see PyPI (The Python Package Index) and conda ecosystem)

 Packaging-1